Disclosure: This post contains affiliate links.

 In the end, you will have a nice blob of slime that peels off plastic plates, glass, and your hands pretty easily.

-I love using cookie cutters with slime; they don’t always cut out shapes well, but if you use them as stamps it’s perfect!
+I love using cookie cutters with slime!
+They don’t always cut out shapes well, but if you use them as stamps it’s perfect!

 Sugar Plum Fairy Slime

 Gather your materials.
 You will need red glitter glue, purple glitter glue, and pink glitter glue.
 You will also need some regular school glue, pink glitter, red glitter, and white glitter.
-Oh and don’t forget a bowl, spoon, and jar to pop it in .
-If you are giving this as a gift, you will also need a cookie cutter ( this ballerina one is great for it) and some ribbon.
+Oh and don’t forget a bowl, spoon, and jar to pop it in.
+If you are giving this as a gift, you will also need a cookie cutter (this ballerina one is great for it) and some ribbon.

 The process is the same as for the green slime.
 Add the glitter glue ( I did 2/3 of a red bottle, half purple and a little less than half a bottle of pink), add a dash of white glue ( this just makes it a little more opaque), and the glitter.

 Add 1/4 cup of liquid starch and start mixing.
 When I made this, originally I only put a dash of purple in and the color was kind of the color of raw meat.
 So I added a lot more purple.
-This is a real great opportunity to have your child help play with the color to try to get the right combination.
+This is a really great opportunity to have your child help play with the color to try to get the right combination.
 It might end up brown but then you could just call it gingerbread slime!
-Remember when you are mixing in the liquid starch there is always a point where you will stop and think, oh my gosh what is this mess?
+Remember when you are mixing in the liquid starch, there is always a point where you will stop and think, oh my gosh what is this mess?
 Just keep kneading, I promise it will all come together!
 Add little dashes of liquid starch if it’s not pulling away from your hands and you knead until it does.

 Look at those sugar plum fairies dance!